H\"older regularity and roughness: construction and examples: Fake Brownian motion

-\begin{example} [Fake Brownian processes along a non-uniform partition] Since the fake processes in Examples \ref{ex. uniform coefficients} - \ref{ex. mixed coefficients} were constructed along the same dyadic partitions, we introduce an example of a `non-uniform' partition sequence.
-Define a sequence of partitions $\pi =(\pi^n)_{n \in \mathbb{N}}$ with $\pi^n =\big(0=t^n_1 < \cdots <t^n_{N(\pi_n)} = 1)$ satisfying
+\begin{example} [Fake Brownian processes along a non-uniform partition] Since the fake processes in Examples \ref{ex. uniform coefficients} - \ref{ex. mixed coefficients} were constructed along the same dyadic partitions, we provide an example which is contracted along a `non-uniform' partition sequence.
+Define a sequence of partitions $\pi =(\pi^n)_{n \in \mathbb{N}}$ with $\pi^n =\big(0=t^n_1 < \cdots <t^n_{N(\pi_n)} = 1)$ satisfying for each $n \in \mathbb{N}$

-for each $n \in \mathbb{N}$.
-This sequence is still balanced and complete refining, thus we can construct the previous fake processes along this partition sequence. \end{example}